metry-io/energimolnet-ng/README.md

 ### Oauth

-In order to use [OAuth](http://en.wikipedia.org/wiki/OAuth), you need to register a `client id` and `client secret` with Energimolnet.
-Contact [support@energimolnet.se](mailto:support@energimolnet.se) if you are interested in developing services on Energimolnet.
+In order to use [OAuth](http://en.wikipedia.org/wiki/OAuth), you need to register a `client id` and `client secret` with Metry/Energimolnet.
+Contact [support@energimolnet.se](mailto:support@energimolnet.se) if you are interested in developing services on Metry.

 When you have recieved your `client id` and `client secret` for your application, you need to configure the auth service to use these values.